 Cornell, Centro de Astrofísica da Universidade do Porto and Lowell Observatory

-I used to live in beautiful Ithaca, NY, where I worked with Prof. James Lloyd, Dr. Bárbara Rojas-Ayala (now at CAUP), and Dr. Kevin Covey (now at Lowell) studying low-mass stars and conducting the first survey of the Cool KOIs using observational techniques developed by Dr. Rojas-Ayala.
+I used to live in beautiful Ithaca, NY, where I worked with Prof. James Lloyd, Dr. Bárbara Rojas-Ayala (now at CAUP), and Dr. Kevin Covey (now a professor at Western Washington University) studying low-mass stars and conducting the first survey of the Cool KOIs using observational techniques developed by Dr. Rojas-Ayala.

 I am a product of the infrared instrumentation group at Cornell, helping with the design and construction of the TripleSpec Spectrograph on the Palomar 200-inch Hale Telescope led by Prof. Terry Herter.

-Space Sciences Labs (UC), Lawrence Livermore National Laboratory, Tennessee State Univ., Penn State Univ.
+Space Sciences Laboratory (UC), Lawrence Livermore National Laboratory, Tennessee State Univ., Penn State Univ.

 My thesis instrument, the TripleSpec Exoplanet Discovery Instrument, was an interferometer addition to TripleSpec.
 As a student I worked with Dr. Jerry Edelstein (SSL), Dr. Dave Erskine (LLNL), Prof. Matthew Muterspaugh (TSU) and Prof. Jason Wright (PSU) on the project.